vivid-planet/comet/docs/docs/user-permissions/index.md

 ## Important types

 -   `User` is provided by COMET DXP as an interface so that it's possible to enhance the type by TypeScript module augmentation.
 By default, a ` User` object contains the fields `id`, `name` and `email`.
--   `CurrentUser` is used as a GraphQL-type and is returned by GetCurrentUser().
+-   `CurrentUser` is used as a GraphQL-type and is returned by `@GetCurrentUser`.
 It's not customizable and enhances the default `User` type with the current permissions and scopes.
 -   `ContentScope` is provided as an interface and should be augmented in the application.
 -   There is no custom type for permissions, they are reflected as plain strings.